- (07) 3342 4284

 FastTrack Rehab Hip & Groin Program

-Just ring the clinic on 3342 4284 or email email@example.com and make a Hip Clinic appointment with our program manager, Colm Coakley.
-Colm will get you on the Fast Track to recovery as soon as possible.
+Just ring the clinic on 3342 4284 or email firstname.lastname@example.org and make an appointment with one of our staff.
 Dr Alison Grimaldi is also available for assessments on a consultancy basis for those who are concerned that their doctors have been unable to provide a clear diagnosis or you have been through many failed treatments before and would prefer to have an assessment with Alison before moving forward with treatment.
 As Alison’s time is limited in the clinic due to other teaching and research commitments, Alison will usually not be providing your regular ongoing care.
-After her assessment, she will be able to either refer you into the fast Track Rehab program, at which point you will progress immediately to the second ‘Outcomes Assessment’ or to one of our highly skilled team for further individual treatment.
-Alison will be closely involved with monitoring patients progress in the Fast Track Rehab programs and will be available for intermittent reviews as required.
+After her assessment, she will be able to refer you to one of our highly skilled team for further individual treatment.
+Alison will be closely involved with monitoring patient's progress in the Fast Track Rehab programs and will be available for intermittent reviews as required.
 Alison also has regular meetings with each staff member for patient progress reports and individual and group mentoring to keep all staff up to date.